SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+3. Else if statement:

-3. else if - else if statement allows you to test multiple conditions sequentially, especially when you have more than two possible outcomes.
+The else if statement allows you to test multiple conditions sequentially, especially when you have more than two possible outcomes.

 ```js
 let time = 12;